saarami/Programming_Language/README.md

 - The language only supports integer arithmetic.
 - Recursion and complex data types like arrays or objects are not supported.

-## Contributions
-Contributions are welcome!
-Please fork the repository and open a pull request with your suggested changes.

-## License
-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## Acknowledgements
 - Dr. Sharon Yalov-Handzel, for guidance and course materials.
 - Open-source projects that inspired the design and implementation of this interpreter.